keras-team/keras/docs/templates/getting-started/faq.md

 If you need to save the **weights of a model**, you can do so in HDF5 with the code below.

-Note that you will first need to install HDF5 and the Python library h5py, which do not come bundled with Keras.

 ```python
 model.save_weights('my_model_weights.h5')
 ```